cloudinary/cloudinary-vue/README.md

 yarn add cloudinary-vue
 ```
 ### Nuxt.js
-Please use [Cloudinary module](https://cloudinary.nuxtjs.org/) for [Nuxt.js](https://nuxtjs.org) projects.
+For [Nuxt.js](https://nuxtjs.org) projects, use [Cloudinary module](https://cloudinary.nuxtjs.org/).
 You can set it up by using the following:
 ```
 yarn add @nuxtjs/cloudinary
 #OR